Run detail

 These figures carry the structure behind the headline metrics.
 The confusion matrices show where the decoder drifts, while the confidence panels show whether the model's probabilities are stable enough to support conservative actuation rules.

-Note: in the finger confusion matrix, REST action misses are shown as NONE.
-Those cells reflect true movement windows that the action head labeled REST, not deployable OPEN/CLOSE plus NONE outputs.
+Note: in the finger confusion matrix, rest action misses are shown as NONE.
+Those cells reflect true movement windows that the action head labeled rest, not deployable OPEN/CLOSE plus NONE outputs.

 Action confusion matrix